<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 Solution

-The code below builds on the okta-mobile-kotlin IDX Sample Application.
-Functionality is added to allow Passkey Enrollment once logged into the sample app.
+The following code builds on the okta-mobile-kotlin Identity Engine (IDX) Sample Application to allow Passkey enrollment once logged into the sample application.

 <uses-permission android:name="android.permission.INTERNET" />